Nova Electric’s Rugged AC Power Sources are used in:

 - Power Utilities: General Electric, NRG, PSE&G, Florida Power & Light, LILCO, Union Electric, ABB, Pennsylvania Power & Light, CA Metro Water District, CA Edison, Duquene, Houston Lighting & Power, Dallas Water Utilities, Kentucky Utilities, and dozens more

 Nova has been providing all branches of the US Armed Forces, as well as US-friendly forces worldwide, the highest quality power conversion equipment for all military harsh environment requirements since 1966.
-Just a few of the programs we support include:
+Just a few of the many high profile programs we support include:

 Naval – US Naval vessels and systems which rely on Nova Electric hardware include the USN DDG Class, USN Virginia-Class submarines, USN LCS2, USN LCS4, USN LHA-6, USN LHA7, USN AN/SQQ-89A(V)15, USN OJ-830(V)1/U TCC, USN LHA-6, USN LHA-7, USN LCC-19 Blue Ridge, AN/SPQ-11, N-TIS, AN-UYQ-65 Aegis, AN-UYQ-70, Advanced Arresting Gear Systems, and many more.
 US-friendly fleets such as the Royal Australian Navy’s Air Warfare Destroyer, Royal Australian Navy’s Collins-Class submarines, Royal Australian Navy’s HMAS Choules, UK Type 45 Daring-Class Warfare Destroyer, Canada’s MARCOM Halifax Class Modernization Project (HCMP), Royal NZ Navy’s Anzac-Class Frigates, Royal Netherlands Navy’s Walrus-Class subs, Spanish Navy’s F-100 Class, the Royal Singapore Navy’s Bedok Class, and Turkish Navy’s Evolved Sea Sparrow Missile System, Search & Rescue Vessels, MoShip and RatShip Classes all rely on Nova hardware as well.